preames/public-notes/llvm-riscv/SpecTuningGotchas.rst

 strong bias towards RISC-V specific and LLVM specific details, but might have seeds of useful information for others as well.

 Note that this builds on the standard SPEC public documentation.
-I'm not going to mention any workaround already documented there.
+There's some duplication, but I don't repeat everything mentioned there.

 .. contents::